Systemic Infinitesimal Over-dispersion on Graphical Dynamic Models: Probabilistic construction of IOD

-Unbounded processes such as the pure birth process has wide applications.
-In this subsection, we focus on generating stochastic graphical models having infinitesimal over-dispersion over incoming arrows with the same head (Section \ref{sec:random_noise_negative_Multinomial}) and arrows that share some common characteristics (Section \ref{sec:random_noise_Correlated_multi_negativebinom}), without boundedness constraints.
+Unbounded processes such as the pure birth process, have wide applications.
+In this subsection, we focus on generating GDMs having IOD over incoming arrows with the same head without boundedness constraints.